Cornish Library Gifts & Donations

 Gifts of Materials for the Library Collection

-We are very appreciative of donation offers for the Library collection, however we do not have space to accept large donations.
+We are very appreciative of donation offers for the Library collection, however we do not have space to accept large collections.

 Contact Hollis Near, Director of Library Services, to discuss any gifts of books, scores, recordings, etc. Please do not drop off gifts at the Library without making prior arrangements.

-We are currently accepting only the following items:
+We are currently open to donations in the following areas:

 - Scripts for newer plays (2000 to the present).